 SMASH WORLD TOUR FORMAT

-The Smash World Tour is an international tournament series in which competitors for both Ultimate and Melee can qualify for the Smash World Tour Championships.
-By attending community events all over the world, players can accumulate points in the Smash World Tour Standings – at the end of the year, the Top 31 players (along with a Last Chance Qualifier winner) will be invited to the Championships.
-Throughout the year, both the full standings and schedule of Smash World Tour events can be monitored in real-time using our League page on our partner Smash.gg’s platform.
+The Smash World Tour is an international tournament circuit in which competitors for both Ultimate and Melee can qualify for the Smash World Tour Championships.
+By attending community events all over the world, players can accumulate points in the Smash World Tour Standings.
+At the end of the year, the top competitors (along with Last Chance Qualifier winners and top finishers from each region) will face off in the Championships!

 There are three tiers of events on the Tour – a combination of your BEST results from all three tiers will determine your spot in the leaderboards.
 The following contribute to your ranking:

 For example – if you attend 4 Gold tournaments, and your 4th entry was your best result to date, it will push out the previous 3rd best result, improving your score in the Standings!
 It should be noted within the Silver tier there are different levels of points based on tournament size (chart below) – but all can count towards your Top 6 Silver results.
 As a reference, a “perfect score” in the Standings would be 4475 points, if you were to finish 1st at all Platinum, Gold and Silver events.